All Episodes

 unidentified

-And they're trained never to doubt anything.
+And the conservative right type person, they are so impressed with authority and success, and they're trained never to doubt anything.

 alex jones

-Good Christians end to be their servants.
+This is to suck good Christians and to be their servants.

 jeff sharlet

-I think you've got it right there, Dan, this kind of fetish for authority and success and confusing that with what being a good Christian is.
+I think you've got it right there, Dan, that this kind of fetish for authority and success and confusing that with what being a good Christian is.

 unidentified